France tries to mend fences with new Tunisian foreign minister

 Issued on: Modified:

-French Foreign Minister Michèle Alliot-Marie met her new Tunisian counterpart Ahmed Abderraouf Ounaïs in Paris on Friday.
+suggested France help President Zine el Abidine Ben Ali to deal with the protests that ousted him days later." > French Foreign Minister Michèle Alliot-Marie met her new Tunisian counterpart Ahmed Abderraouf Ounaïs in Paris on Friday.
 It is the first time the two have met.
 Alliot-Marie caused indignation in Tunisia when she suggested France help President Zine el Abidine Ben Ali to deal with the protests that ousted him days later.

 Ounaïs and Alliot-Marie had a working lunch together, which allowed them to “discuss the situation in Tunisia, which France is following with great attention, sympathy and respect”, Foreign Ministry spokesperson Bernard Valero told AFP.